Gotta love this common Finnish dessert - Kiisseli

-Kiisseli is a very common Finnish dessert that can be made with berries, either with one type of berry, or mixed of several kinds, or even with rhubarb.
-It's an excellent, easy-to-do, and versatile dessert that can be made all year round with a different variety of healthy berries such as strawberries, raspberries, blueberries, redcurrant, whitecurrant, blackcurrant, lingonberries, cranberries, and cloudberries.
+Kiisseli is a very common Finnish dessert that can be made with berries, either with one type of berry, mixed of several kinds or even with rhubarb.
+It's an excellent, easy-to-do, and versatile dessert that can be made all year round with various healthy berries such as strawberries, raspberries, blueberries, redcurrant, whitecurrant, blackcurrant, lingonberries, cranberries, and cloudberries.

-In Finland, kiisseli is usually eaten with porridge/puuro, but it's also good as a dessert/välipala or you could eat it as a light meal too, with nut-muesli or other cereal-breakfasts.
+In Finland, kiisseli is usually eaten with porridge/puuro.
+Still, it's also good as a dessert/välipala, or you could eat it as a light meal too, with nut-muesli or other cereal breakfasts.
 It's common in schools and daycares.

 3 cups water (about 500ml)

 2 cups (about 400g) mixed berries (fresh or frozen)